nst/objc_dep/README.md

 #### 4. Group related classes

-Next, we can move the vertices around, try to group classes with a common reponsability into clusters.
+Next, we can move the vertices around, try to group classes with a common responsibility into clusters.

 <a href="https://github.com/nst/objc_dep/raw/master/pics/fswalker3.png"><img src="https://github.com/nst/objc_dep/raw/master/pics/fswalker3.png" width="600" /></a>

 #### 5. Study strange dependencies

 The graph now gives a pretty good overview of the overall code structure.
-The controllers objects have been colored in pink, the model objects in yellow and the network part in blue.
+The controller objects have been colored in pink, the model objects in yellow and the network part in blue.
 The graph allows to sport strange dependencies and question the code design.
 We can see at first glance that FSWalkerAppDelegate has too many dependencies.
 Specifically we consider:

 a) unreferenced classes or clusters

-This is probably dead code which can be removed.
+This is probably dead code, which can be removed.

-Ok, there is no unreferenced class here, although you will probably find some in bigger projects.
+Ok, there are no unreferenced classes here, although you will probably find some in bigger projects.

 b) two-ways references

 Maybe one class should not reference another directly, but reference a protocol implemented by the other class instead.

 We have two examples of two-ways references here, between HTTPServer and HTTPConnection, and also between RootViewController and FSWalkerAppDelegate.
 The former is part of [CocoaHTTPServer](http://code.google.com/p/cocoahttpserver/) and is not a design issue in our project.
 However, the latter is an issue.
-By looking at the code, we will notice that RootViewController doesn't actually use FSWalkerAppDelegate, the import can thus be safely removed.
+By looking at the code, we will notice that RootViewController doesn't actually use FSWalkerAppDelegate.
+The import can thus be safely removed.

 c) weird references